akkartik/mu/vocabulary.md

 ### Data Structures

+For memory safety, the following data structures are opaque and only modified using functions described further down.
+I still find it useful to understand how they work under the hood.

 - Handles: addresses to objects allocated on the heap.
 They're augmented with book-keeping to guarantee memory-safety, and so cannot be stored in registers.
   See [mu.md](mu.md) for details, but in brief: